sbissantz/elisr/README.md

 ### Description

 An alternative to Exploratory Factor Analysis (EFA) for metrical data in R.
-Utilizing characteristics of classical test theory, Exploratory Likert Scaling (ELiS) supports the user exploring multiple one-dimensional data structures.
+Drawing on characteristics of classical test theory, Exploratory Likert Scaling (ELiS) supports the user exploring multiple one-dimensional data structures.
 In common research practice, however, EFA remains as go-to method to uncover the (underlying) structure of a data set.
 Orthogonal dimensions and the potential of